DA’s Office: Driver who fatally hit 2-year-old boy in Scranton identified as his father

-SCRANTON, LACKAWANNA COUNTY (WBRE/WYOU) — Father of a 2-year-old boy hit by a car in a Scranton neighborhood last Thursday, has been revealed as the person who struck him.
+SCRANTON, LACKAWANNA COUNTY (WBRE/WYOU) — The father of a 2-year-old boy hit by a car in a Scranton neighborhood last Thursday, has been revealed as the person who struck him.

 New information comes from the Lackawanna County District Attorney’s Office in response to a petition that was filed by Zvolensky’s lawyer to furlough his client from the Lackawanna County prison for one hour Friday for a private viewing for his son.